pcjun97/docker-swarm-vagrant-bootstrap/README.md

-# Docker Swarm Bootstrap with Vagrant
+# Docker Swarm Bootstrap with Vagrant and Ansible

 This repo gives a simple example on how to set up a 3 nodes Docker Swarm cluster using Vagrant and Ansible.
 The configuration is customisable to suit different needs.